djalbat/easy-layout/README.md

 ```
 Note that the `bottomLeft` element has the same initial height as the `bottomRow` element.
 Afterwards the two elements are kept in line with the callback set on the main horizontal splitter, see above.

 You need an understanding of CSS flexbox to make these elements work, really.
-Have a look at the `example.html` and `example.css` files to get started and in particular the `easyui-layout.css` file.
-It's recommended that you start from the example in order to get your own layout working.
+It is recommended that you start from the examples above in order to get your own layout working.

 ## Contact